A Tour of the Hall of Primates at the American Museum of Natural History

 The woolly monkey, found in the rainforests of northern South America, is known for its woolly fur and its ability to retrieve and eat the eyes of little children from surrounding villages.

-The muriqui, the largest of the New World monkeys, is endangered, lonely, and really just wants to be loved.
+The muriqui, the largest of the New World monkeys, is endangered, lonely, and really just wants to be your pal.
 Young lady, I think he’s got his eye on you!

 The gibbon, in this posture, can walk in a way that eerily resembles human strides.
 And they are quick.
 So technically, yes, they do have the ability to come strolling down the hallway at school looking for you.
 Such great questions!